tensorush/Machine-Learning-Notebooks/README.md

 > ### _Any corrections are much appreciated!_ :hugs:

-## :ice_cube: The dataset I'm currently utilising for the task of photorealistic 3D mesh reconstruction via multi-view object synthesis is [Common Objects in 3D](https://github.com/facebookresearch/co3d).
+## :ice_cube: The dataset I'm currently utilising for the task of photorealistic 3D object reconstruction via multi-view synthesis is [Common Objects in 3D (CO3D)](https://github.com/facebookresearch/co3d).
 The Facebook's CO3D dataset contains a total of 1.5 million frames from nearly 19,000 videos capturing objects from 50 MS-COCO categories.
 As such, it surpasses alternatives in terms of both the number of categories as well as objects.
 The dataset is suitable for learning category-specific 3D mesh reconstruction and novel-view synthesis methods, such as the seminal NeRF!

 ## :notebook: [Notebooks (coming soon...)](https://github.com/tensorush/Machine-Learning-Notebooks/blob/master/Notebooks)